danvk/boggle-paper/paper/paper.typ

 === Extension to maximizing word count
 <extension-to-maximizing-word-count>
-Instead of seeking the highest-scoring board, we might instead be interested in finding the board with the most distinct words on it.
+Instead of seeking the highest-scoring board, we might instead be interested in finding the board with the most words on it.
 This is a straightforward modification of the problem.
 We simply change the `SCORE` array to contain all 1s.
 Then all the tools developed in this paper work exactly as before.